Entity Tracking in Language Models: Conclusion

-The present results also highlight the importance of transparency in documenting the factors involved in the pretraining procedure.
-Our results add support to the claim of \newcite{bender-koller-2020-climbing} that there are aspects about understanding, such as entity state tracking, that are inherently challenging for vanilla LMs.
-At the same time, our results also suggest that additional signal in the form of code, which is common in the latest versions of LMs, does make state tracking ability surface.
-This highlights that arguments that may be valid for vanilla LMs are no longer necessarily valid for newer models that are also referred to as LMs.
+The present results also highlight the importance of the composition of the pretraining data.
+Our results showed that models that are trained on the language modeling objective on large corpora show dramatically different behavior on entity tracking depending on whether the training data includes substantial amount of code or not.
+In this light, future work could investigate the effect of pretraining on code more widely, including its effect on the model representations and to what extent it facilitates the emergence of world models in LMs.

-On top of these empirical results, we laid out several principles that should be followed when evaluating state tracking abilities.
-Apart from these specific principles, we make a more general point that in assessing abilities related to meaning, one needs to consider potential strategies that the model could use to solve the task and make sure that the test examples do not mimic the distributional patterns of the training data.
-Furthermore, any supervision provided for evaluating the model, should not allow the model to learn associations between specific forms and meaning.
+Finally, we also laid out several principles that should be followed when evaluating state tracking abilities.
+Apart from these specific principles, we make a more general point that in assessing abilities related to meaning, one needs to consider potential strategies that the model could use to solve the task and make sure that the test examples do not mimic the distributional patterns of the training or finetuning data.
 Only then can we properly assess meaning-related capacities of LMs.